 Why spend hours trying to write an amazing reminder when it’s just a click away?

-Property managers will need a concise reminder detailing all the properties and required services.
+Property managers will need a service reminder that details each of the properties that need to be tended to and the required services.
 As these services are a legal requirement, this reminder is more of a notification rather than a sales pitch.

 A method that marketers often use (remember, a service reminder is also a marketing tool!) is to picture the customer while writing/editing the reminder.
 This way, you strike the right balance between professionalism, attention to detail, and friendliness.
 And that’s the sort of personal customer care that gets you positive reviews!